planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

   - **`r3f/`**: Contains 3D components related to React Three Fiber.

     - **`Experience.tsx`**: Sets up 3D environment.
 Includes the crucial `FirstPersonViewController`, the `FollowLight` component that must be included with the controller for proper lighting, physics, lighting, and sky.
-    - **`Cubes.tsx`**: Core voxel rendering system using instanced meshes with custom shader for optimized color-based rendering and chunk-based optimization.
+    - **`InstancedCube.tsx`**: Core voxel rendering system using instanced meshes with custom shader for optimized color-based rendering and chunk-based optimization.
     - **`SingleCube.tsx`**: Component for rendering individual cubes with color-based faces for UI and preview purposes.
-    - **`CubePreview.tsx`**: Shows preview of block placement location and provides visual feedback for block placement.
+    - **`CubePreview.tsx`**: Shows preview of block placement location with precise coordinate alignment to the actual placement position.
     - **`Floor.tsx`**: Implements basic colored floor as the bottom boundary of the world.

   - **`scene/`**: Contains components related to 3D scene setup.